 I danced that year with girls a grade higher than me in school.
 All year we prepared for the big recital in May.
 My favorite number was the tap dance.
 We were sailors, in little blue pleated skirts and matching vests, which our mothers made, worn over a white, sequined leotard.
-It was all topped off with a sailor cap, but the best part was the big red bows on my shiny black tap shoes.
-I loved my big red bows.
+It was topped off with a sailor cap, but the best part was the big red bows on my shiny black tap shoes.

 The big night finally arrived.
 I was smack dab in the center of the front row.
 And mom forgot my big red bows.